OpportunityInsights/Atlas-Chat/README.md

 ```
 You may have to wait a while for the files to upload, but after that, the SDK will print out a link in the console and you will be all good to go. ☁️ 🔗

-> [!WARNING]
-> There is a bug in the code.
-Your deployment will return an error when you try to make a map of census tracts.

 ## LLM Vocabulary

 OpenAI offers two services through its API that are used in this project: text generation with chat-GPT and embedding generation.